 Fratellanza was founded in 2012.
-What started as two brothers with a desire to create has grown into a larger family with each project.
+What started as two people with a desire to create has grown into a larger family with each project.
 All of the company’s shows are made from scratch: on day one, there is no script, no design, no story, no form.
 What we do have is a question about the world and a team of artists – be they actors, musicians, puppeteers, visual artists, videographers.
 The rehearsal period is a long, curving, sometimes painful, always joyful process in which each artist opens their heart to the question at hand and applies their particular craft to generate material.

 Because each project has a different team and set of themes, there is not a Fratellanza “style”; each show emerges from its unique ingredients.
-War and Peace (2011) and The Mute Quire (Best International Production 2014, Galway Fringe), are acrobatic responses to works by Tolstoy and Shakespeare; String Up the Moon (2013) is a lean, shadowy adaptation of Russian short stories; Zealous Whig (2011 & 2016) and Charlie Blows a Bulb (2015) are solo shows based on ideas about Declaration of Independence and Walmart.
+War and Peace (2011) and The Mute Quire (Best International Production 2014, Galway Fringe), are acrobatic responses to works by Tolstoy and Shakespeare; String Up the Moon (2013) is a lean, shadowy adaptation of Russian stories; Zealous Whig (2011 & 2016) and Charlie Blows a Bulb (2015) are solo shows based on ideas about Declaration of Independence and Walmart.

 We know that we make theater.
 But not everybody does.
 After our first show, a man in the audience came up to us and said, "I hate theater.
 But I love whatever that was."
 Sometimes our shows don't feel like traditional theater because the form of the work, the artistic language in which we speak is created alongside the content that we develop.
 We develop that form in an effort to impact contemporary audiences most deeply.

 James Manganello co-founded Fratellanza and the company has had him dangling from the catwalks of a former film studio in Detroit and tumbling on the cobblestones of Edinburgh.
 In addition to developing the new Fratellanza show, he continues developing theater and opera projects in the UK.
 His opera-in-a-shoebox production for Scottish Opera is currently touring the Highlands and Islands, and he'll direct Lucia di Lammermoor for Opera Fulham in London later this year.